Geometric cycles and characteristic classes of manifold bundles: Introduction

 Another way to state Theorem \ref{thm:cycle} is that the $p$-th \emph{virtual Betti number} of $\SO(\Lam)$ is infinite.
 If $\SO(\Lam)<\SO(p,q)$ was uniform, then to prove Theorem \ref{thm:cycle} it would suffice to prove that there exists $\Ga<\SO(\Lam)$ such that $H^p(\Ga;\Q)\neq0$.
 Then since $\SO(\Lam)$ has a large commensurator one can produce many linearly independent classes in further finite-index subgroups by an argument that appears in \cite{venkataramana-betti}.
 For a non-uniform lattice, the same argument works, but only up to the range in Borel's stability theorem.
 In our case, that range is less than $p$, so that argument cannot be used toward proving Theorem \ref{thm:cycle}.
 Our approach to showing $\dim H^p(\Ga;\Q)$ can be made large is along the lines of Avramidi--Nguyen-Phan \cite[Thm.\ 1.2]{avramidi-phan}, but the argument is different.

-For $\Ga<\SO(\Lambda)$, a class $c\in H^*(\Ga;\Q)\simeq H^*(B\Ga;\Q)$ can be viewed as a characteristic class for vector bundles $W\ra B$ with structure group $\Ga<\gl_{p+q}(\R)$.
+For $\Ga<\SO(\Lambda)$, a class $c\in H^*(\Ga;\Q)\cong H^*(B\Ga;\Q)$ can be viewed as a characteristic class for vector bundles $W\ra B$ with structure group $\Ga<\gl_{p+q}(\R)$.
 We explain what the characteristic classes produced in Theorem \ref{thm:cycle} measure using obstruction theory in \S\ref{sec:interpret}.
-This gives a new perspective on the Millson--Raghunathan construction (discussed more below).
+This gives a new perspective on the Millson--Raghunathan construction.
 It also provides an interpretation for the classes in Corollary \ref{cor:main}.
 This becomes relevant in our application to bundles with fiber a K3 surface; see \S\ref{sec:K3}.

 The cohomology produced in Corollary \ref{cor:main} is new.
 The previously known classes in $H^*(B\Diff^\Ga(W_g);\Q)$ are the \emph{stable classes} (also known as \emph{tautological} or \emph{generalized Miller--Morita--Mumford} classes).
 For $B\Diff(W_g)$, the stable classes account for all of the cohomology in low degree $*\ll g$ \cite{GRW-homological-stability-1,GRW-homological-stability-2,GRW-stable-moduli}.
-Since the classes we produce live in odd degree and the stable classes all have even degree, our classes are not in the algebra generated by the stable classes.
-On the level of homology, Corollary \ref{cor:main} gives a new way to produce topologically nontrivial bundles $W_g\ra E\ra B^g$.
+When $g$ is odd, the classes we produce live in odd degree, whereas the stable classes all have even degree, so our classes are not in the algebra generated by the stable classes.
+A similar statement can be made for $g$ even.
+The nontriviality of these classes is detected by a nontrivial bundles, so Corollary \ref{cor:main} gives a new way to produce topologically nontrivial bundles $W_g\ra E\ra B^g$.

 Corollary \ref{cor:main} illustrates that the \emph{unstable} cohomology of arithmetic groups is a source of cohomology of $B\Diff(W_g)$.
 This phenomenon is largely unexplored; see also Corollary \ref{appendix:corollary:unstableclasses} in the appendix.